heistp/irtt/README.md

 - Add estimate for HMAC calculation time and correct send timestamp by this time
 - Implement web interface for client and server
 - Add NAT hole punching
+- Use a larger, internal received window on the server to increase up/down loss accuracy
 - Implement median for timer error, send call time and server processing time

 Open questions...